The world was watching and I was there: Eyewitnessing British history

 TV researcher Rachael McCaul was looking for ways to get involved with the Games when she spotted an email requesting performers for the 27 July opening ceremony.
 After letting the organisers know she could sing and play the guitar, auditions followed before she got a place as a Marc Bolan-styled dancer in a segment dedicated to British music of the 1960s and ‘70s.

 It involved a complete retro makeover for Rachael, with an emphasis on curly hair along with other period gear: “I had a green sparkly jacket and black shiny flares with big black platforms and then a yellow sparkly t-shirt.
 I still have it, I got to keep it.”

-The near four-hour celebration of what makes the United Kingdom tick is perhaps one of the nation’s fondest memories of London 2012.
+The near four-hour celebration of what makes the United Kingdom tick was designed to give the Games an impressive start.
 Rehearsals took place in complete secrecy, although Rachael admits sneaking a look at the industrial segment where massive chimneys rose from the stadium floor.
 Watching the spectacle brought her to tears and "a part of me slightly wished I was in that section!"

 On the night itself, she remembered: “There was such an atmosphere.
 It was a weird mix, you’re conscious of doing everything you’ve learned up until that moment right, but then at the same time you’re surrounded by this stadium of people who are just buzzing to be there and it was electrifying.

 “Once we did our performance we had to leave the stadium in our costumes.
 We then went back to the Stratford centre and were watching the Olympics on TV - where we’d just been.”